 this file as a whole would make no sense because it is always customized.

 Before you start, you’ll need to verify that you have some things.

-- Mods are provided in zip format, so you’ll need a tool to unzip the file.
+- Plugins are provided in zip format, so you’ll need a tool to unzip the file.

 - You’ll need a tool to transfer the files from your local PC to your webserver.

 - You’ll need a simple text editor to do customizations to files